tldr-pages/tldr/pages/linux/inotifywait.md

 `while inotifywait --event {{modify}} {{path/to/file}}; do {{command}}; done`

-- Continuously watch the file without exiting when an event occurs:
+- Continuously watch a specific file for events without exiting:

 `while inotifywait --monitor {{path/to/file}}; do {{command}}; done`